slamice/wri/hipsters/chapter07.md

 "No it's ok you have to realize this is great."

-There was an awkward silence between us while the room crunched papers of conversation.
+There was a weird silence between us while the room crunched papers of conversation.

 "You liked the other stuff right?"